cmuth001/Zylotech-Data-Engineer-Assessment/README.md

       3. Using requests library collected the data from API endpoints and inserted into NoSQL tables.
       4. SELECT statements in sql_queries.py  for aggregation metrics.
    ### Scheduling Job
-      1. Using schedule library calling the job finction to run the ETL pipeline every 12 hours
+      1. Using schedule library calling the job function to run the ETL pipeline every 12 hours
       2. Every 12 hours ETL pipeline will be executed and can view the given aggregation metrics result.
   ### Data Check:
       1. Data Type Check:Column data type defination as per the data model design specification.